 Relationship to other payments.
-DSH payments can be used offset low base payments, but they are the only type of Medicaid payment in statute that is explicitly intended to pay for unpaid costs of care for uninsured patients.
+DSH payments can be used to offset low base payments, but they are the only type of Medicaid payment in statute that is explicitly intended to pay for unpaid costs of care for uninsured patients.

 Changes to base and non-DSH supplemental payments can affect the amount of DSH funding a hospital is eligible to receive.
 For example, increases in base and non-DSH supplemental payments reduce a hospital's Medicaid shortfall and thus reduce the total uncompensated care costs that DSH can pay for.
+Additional information about Medicaid DSH payment policy is provided in MACPAC's latest report to Congress, Annual Analysis of Disproportionate Share Hospital Allotments to States (MACPAC 2023).